Quartic First-Order Methods for Low-Rank Minimization: Applications

-All algorithms were implemented in Julia \citep{Bezanson2017} which is a highly-optimized numerical computing language.\footnote{Since our algorithms have different complexity per iteration, it is essential to compare them in terms of running time, and Julia provides a fairly accurate way to do so as there is little interpreter overhead in loops.
-Tests were run on a PC Intel CORE i7-4910MQ CPU @ 2.90 GHz x 8 with 32 Go RAM.} We used four standard text and image datasets (links are provided in Appendix \ref{a:symnmf}).
-We construct a sparse similarity matrix $M$ following the procedure described in \citep[Section 7.1]{Kuang2015}.
+All algorithms were implemented in Julia \cite{Bezanson2017} which is a highly-optimized numerical computing language.
+Since our algorithms have different complexity per iteration, it is essential to compare them in terms of running time, and Julia provides a fairly accurate way to do so as there is little interpreter overhead in loops.\footnote{Tests were run on a PC Intel CORE i7-4910MQ CPU @ 2.90 GHz x 8 with 32 Go RAM.}

-Figure \ref{fig:symnmf} reports the performance of the different algorithms in terms of objective gap, averaged over 20 random initializations.
-Overall, the algorithms that show the best convergence speed are \texttt{SymHALS} and \texttt{Dyn-NoLips}.
-Even if \texttt{SymHALS} performs better on some datasets, it has the disadvantage of requiring tuning of the penalization parameter $\mu$ for an optimal performance.
-In our experiments, $\mu = 10^{-2}$ for image and $\mu = 10^{-1}$ for text showed the best convergence speed; the smallness of these values contrast with a penalization theory advising for large values.